 - Overly tight cables and any signs of fraying or damage to cables or conduit, which could result in an electrical short or broken connection.

-- Movement of PV system and components, particularly changes in proximity to other roof-mounted equipment to determine if collision has or could occur.
+- Movement of solar panel array system and components, particularly changes in proximity to other roof-mounted equipment to determine if collision has or could occur.

-Other components that can shift after severe weather include the electrical tray, conduit, and mounting block with roof cover sheet carrying the power line, which is shown shifted away from the PV system.
+Other components that can shift after severe weather include the electrical tray, conduit, and mounting block with roof cover sheet carrying the power line, which is shown shifted away from the solar panel array system.
 This may cause tightening or disconnection of the cable, which can be a fire hazard.